Addono/react-persisted-global-state/README.md

 ## Installing

-Install all dependencies and peer-dependencies:
+Install `react-persisted-global-state` and its peer-dependencies:

 ```bash
 # For users of npm